sarthakjdev/wapi.js/README.md

 ### Packages:

-- [**wapi.js**]('/packages/wapi.js'): Interact with WhatsApp cloud API with simple and easy to manage code.
+- [**wapi.js**]('/packages/wapi.js'): Interact with WhatsApp cloud API with simple and easy-to-manage code.
-- [**create-wapi-bot**]('/packages/create-wapi-bot): Start with the development of your whatsapp bot using this starter template utility.
+- [**create-wapi-bot**]('/packages/create-wapi-bot): Start with the development of your WhatsApp bot using this starter template utility.

 ## ✨ Features

 - Object-Oriented Architecture
 - Single Client Model
-- Send Messages with least configuration
+- Send Messages with the least configuration
 - Event Listener for Notifications (support both User and System Notifications)
-- Upload Media to whatsapp servers
+- Upload Media to WhatsApp servers
 - Reply and React to incoming messages.

 ## 💻 Installation

-Ensure you have Node.js 18 LTS version to use this library.
+Ensure you have the Node.js 18 LTS version to use this library.

 ```sh
 npm install wapi.js